Augmented Triad in Position Arpeggios.

 Augmented chords are symmetrical chords.
-(Read last weeks blog clicking on the above link if you’re not sure what symmetrical chords are).
+(Read last week’s blog by clicking on the above link if you’re not sure what symmetrical chords are).

 This is a Caug in position arpeggio, starting from the root C

-Lastly, following graphic shows the Caug in position arpeggio, starting from the #5th G#
+Lastly, the following graphic shows the Caug in position arpeggio, starting from the #5th G#

 Here’s an alternate fingering for the aug chord arpeggio.